emirotin/mimosa-ember/README.md

 # Mimosa + Ember

-This is a sample repository indicating how to start working with Mimosa.js and Ember.
+This is a sample repository demonstrating how to start working with Mimosa.js and Ember.

 We create a sample mimosa project and then adapt it for Ember.